 We love to can at Noshing With The Nolands and I believe we have done something almost every year.
 Sort of a tradition but definitely some years more than others.
 This recipe for Garden Fresh Zucchini Salsa I have not done for years.
 I remember it being a fantastic recipe and one that we have enjoyed many times.
 The original recipe I think I received from a co-worker when I was nursing many moons ago.

 Homemade salsa is always fantastic but you have to do a little bit of tasting and experimentation to get it to the right heat that you like.
 We have made it a bit too spicy and a bit too mild.
 I think this one is just right for us.
 It really is a personal preference for the heat that you enjoy!!

 This salsa does have so much flavor already I didn’t want to overpower it with heat but to get that nice balance.
 With using crushed red chili peppers and leaving the seeds and the veins in two jalapenos I think we achieved the right level of heat for this salsa.

 There are tons of garden-fresh goodness in this salsa.
 A perfect recipe for that trip to the farmers market to get fresh zucchini, onions, tomatoes, red and green peppers, and jalapeno peppers.
-Then the addition of wonderful warming spices are added.
+Then the addition of wonderful warming spices is added.
 This really is a winner of a recipe and I am happy to share it with you all.